Digital History Lab

 What is the DH Lab?

 The Western Digital History lab is a space, but it’s really about the people who collaborate in it.
-Once a month faculty, graduate and undergraduate students engaged in digital research meet in Lawson Hall 2270B to report on goals, accomplishments, and challenges.
-Every week there is an Open Lab work date, when some of us come in and work on projects (alone or in collaboration) at the same time in the lab.
+Faculty, graduate and undergraduate students engaged in digital research meet regularly to report on goals, accomplishments, and challenges.
+There are Open Lab work dates, when some of us come in and work on projects (alone or in collaboration) at the same time in the lab.
 This facilitates all kinds of interesting conversations, solutions, and camaraderie.
 Each semester we also hold one or two DH brown bag workshops for the whole department (past topics have included book scanning, using Zotero bibliographic software, learning QGIS, and overviews of other useful software like Evernote, DevonThink and Open Refine).

 DH at Western